Words by Chris Istace, Canadian Travel Writer

 Cowichan Valley Trail

-The southern location in our round up of Cowichan Valley riding destinations is the Cobble Hill Recreation Area where you are able to experience 26km over 28 trails that are geared towards beginner and intermediate riders.
-Black Diamond riders: you aren’t left out as the Wolf Trail will provide you a fun challenge!
+The southern location in our round-up of Cowichan riding destinations is Cobble Hill.
+Here riders can experience 26 km over 28 trails that are geared towards beginner and intermediate riders.
+Black Diamond riders aren’t left out as the Wolf Trail provides a fun challenge.

-A unique feature found on Cobble Hill is the Cleasby Bike Park.
-The bike park allows young, new riders a fun, safe environment to practice their bike skills.
-(The mountain also has washroom facilities and a bike wash station.)
+The unique feature found on Cobble Hill is the Cleasby Bike Park make it unique to the region.
+The bike park allows young new riders a fun safe environment to practice their bike skills.
+The mountain also offers washroom facilities and a bike wash station.

 The bike trails on Maple Mountain are the result of passionate riders working with the local municipality to build a world-class riding destination.
-Story trails, Xylem Climbing Trail and Maple Syrup have become the go-to place to test your skills and stamina with a near-18km loop from top to bottom challenging even the most-skilled riders.
+Story Trails, Xylem Climbing Trail and Maple Syrup have become the go-to place to ride to test your skills and stamina with a near 18 km full loop from top to bottom, challenging the most skilled of riders.

-Boardwalks, bridges, mossy bluffs, totems, techy rocky terrain, flowing creeks, and well-maintained trails await your visit.
-The site has ample parking with easy highway access and washroom facilities.
-There are currently 15 trail segments spanning over 27 kms with endless route options depending on your skill, fitness, and time available.
+Boardwalks, bridges, mossy bluffs, totems, techy rocky terrain, flowing creeks and well-maintained trails await your visit.
+Ample parking with extremely easy highway access and washroom facilities are a few of the extras found on site.
+There are currently 29 trail segments spanning over 36 km with endless route options depending on skill, fitness and time available.

-Learn more about Maple Mountain’s history and the Cowichan Trail Stewardship Society’s efforts, supported by the Municipality of North Cowichan, that have put riding here on the world stage in this FrontLines article: Maple Mountain and the Cowichan Trail Stewards.
+Learn a bit more about Maple Mountains history and the Cowichan Trail Stewardship Society’s efforts supported by North Cowichan that have put riding in Cowichan on the world stage.

-This mountain is on public municipal forest reserve but the trails are unsanctioned; therefore, ride with common sense and be aware of the risk.
-There are 24 trails over 30 kms with popular trails being Cleavage, 187, Mr. T, and Memphis.
+This mountain is on public municipal forest reserve but the trails are unsanctioned.
+Therefore, ride with common sense and beware of the risk.
+There are 24 trails over 30 km with popular trails being Cleavage, 187, Mr T and Memphis.

 Find Your Way Around Cowichan Bike Trails

-To your way around the trails in the Cowichan Valley, it is recommended that you visit the Trailforks website or download their app for real-time navigation.
-Trailforks is a mountain bike trail database and management system for riders, trail builders, and associations.
-Users can contribute data and then local trail associations have control to approve and curate it, ensuring the most-accurate data.
+For finding your way around the trails in Cowichan it is recommended to visit the Trailforks website or download the app for your mobile device for real-time navigation.
+Trailforks is a mountain bike trail database & management system for riders, builders & trail associations.
+Users can contribute data and then local trail associations have the control to approve and curate the data.
+This ensures the best, latest and accurate data.

 Local Bike Services

-Need to rent a bike?
-Advice, parts, or service for your own bike?
-You can find a number of professional shops in the region.
+Whether you need to rent a bike to experience the trails during your stay or need advice, parts or service for your own bike you can be sure to find professional shops in the region.